 APKMirror.com can be used to download APK files which include the digital signatures of the app to let users know that the file hasn’t been modified in any way.
 And, the team at Android Police takes care of the verification process.
 So, you can be sure of its authenticity.

 Verify App Permissions

 Normally, you just click on “Install” then click on “Accept” button and the app starts downloading.
-However, before installing the app you should verify the app permissions.
+However, before installing the app, you should verify the app permissions.
 Do you need to do this even for the most popular app on the Play Store?
 Yes!
-Ofcourse!
+Of course!
 So just make sure that the app asks for the necessary permissions only which would enhance its functionality rather than becoming the cause for identity theft.

 Stay Incognito (Private Browsing)

-The fewer information logs you keep in your device, the better is your security.
+The fewer information logs you keep on your device, the better is your security.
 Well, it is hard to browse web pages in incognito (private browsing) mode because it takes a bit more time to load pages without cache and pre-loaded cookies.
 But, you should go incognito when using websites for payment or while changing passwords – just to protect your privacy on the internet.

 Use SSL Connection

 If a user isn’t aware of the type of connection he/she is connected to when using a website, then the user’s credentials are at risk.
 If you find https:// at the starting part of any web URL, then your connection is encrypted.
 The green padlock may also recognize an encrypted connected in URL field of your web browser.

 But, if you are browsing a blog/site with a URL having http:// only (without ‘s’) at starting part of URL or without green padlock in URL field of your browser then it isn’t encrypted.
 However, you don’t need an SSL connection while browsing most of the sites.
 But, you need an SSL connection while paying your bills, entering your debit card information, and other sensitive information.